Winter weather can be unpredictable. If you lose power this winter, what is the best way to make sure your dog stays warm and healthy?

 How to Keep Your Dog Warm

-- Wrap a warm blanket around their crate.
-Insulate your dog’s crate with blankets over top so they have a warm, enclosed area to retreat to and sleep in.
+Insulate your dog’s crate with blankets over the top so they have a warm, enclosed area to retreat to and sleep in.

-- Smoke and carbon monoxide detectors save lives.
-Have both these devices installed and check often to insure that batteries are working.
+Have both these devices installed and check often to ensure that the batteries are working.

-- Install weather stripping and insulation where possible.
-Foam board insulation in-between the interior and exterior wall holds up better and helps with noise reduction.
+Foam board insulation in between the interior and exterior wall holds up better and helps with noise reduction.

-- Inspect your fireplace.
-If you have dogs in your home with an active fireplace, have your fireplace and chimney cleaned and inspected before using them.
+Does your home have an active fireplace?
+If so, have your fireplace and chimney cleaned and inspected before using them.
 Always have a safety screen in place for pets and children.

 When to Get Help for Cold Dogs

 When in doubt about your pet’s health or safety, contact your veterinarian.
 Not sure whether or not your dog’s symptoms warrant a trip to the vet?
 AKC Vetline can help.
-This live, 24/7 service is staffed by licensed veterinary staff to give you answers no matter what time of day.
+This live, 24/7 service is staffed by licensed veterinary staff to give you answers.